alexduhem/leaderboard/README.md

 I setup myself the docker container for the test database, I would consider using [testcontainers](https://testcontainers.com/) in a real project.

 ## Path to improvement
+- no CI/CD setup, maybe overkill for a coding test
 - not all the endpoint are well tested
 - The GET /players does not return any rank for the players
 - we could probably avoid 2 request to mongo when asking for the rank when getting a player, by using aggregate/windowfield, I didnt dig further for this test to avoid being in a big tunnel